 Wicresoft UK Ltd has a go to market strategy called ASO, this covers Advisory services, Solutions (Infrastructure, Software, Security and Cloud) and Operational Services (People and Support).

 We comply with the UK PECR regulations with regard to business-to-business marketing and rely on legitimate business interests for the purposes of marketing and consent where legitimate business interests would be insufficient.
-Where we rely on consent for in terms of being contacted for marketing purposes we would contact you for that additional consent where it is required
+Where we rely on consent for being contacted for marketing purposes, we would contact you for that additional consent where it is required.

 Our Roles as a Data Controller & Data Processor

 We act as a data controller where we, or jointly with others, determine the purposes for which, and the manner in which, any personal data is, or is to be, processed.

 Our role as a data controller extends to:

 - Personal information of individuals in the context of their roles in, or relationship with, prospective, current and former customers and suppliers.

 - Personal information that we obtain through our website.